V-Crypt/V-Crypt/README.md

 Also, I'm currently...

-- ⚙️ Working on carry out more independent projects to broaden my projects portfolio.
+- ⚙️ Working on carry out more independent projects to broaden my project portfolio.
-- 💻 Learning about technologies related to IT area.
+- 💻 Taking courses about Web development (Front-End), Cybersecurity (Pentesting) and Databases (SQL).
 - 🔭 Looking for an internship or an entry-level job.

 ![Profile Views](https://komarev.com/ghpvc/?username=v-crypt)